SSV Staking

 To ground this, it helps to revisit two earlier posts: SSV’s argument for routing network fees back to stakers, and the introduction of cSSV as the liquid, composable representation of a staked SSV position.

-Where SSV’s infra yield comes from
+Where SSV’s infra rewards come from

-SSV Network fees exist because staking services, DEX/CEXs, institutions, ans solo stakers use SSV’s distributed validator technology (DVT) to run validators in a distributed maner, making Ethereum more decentralised.
+SSV Network fees exist because staking services, DEX/CEXs, institutions, and solo stakers use SSV’s distributed validator technology (DVT) to run validators in a distributed manner, making Ethereum more decentralised.
 Adopting DVT is the validator economy paying for optimized and resilient validator operations.
 The “Putting Millions in SSV Network Fees to Work” post frames it plainly: these fees are generated where Ethereum’s validator economy pays for decentralized operation, and the goal of SSV Staking is to route that fee flow to stakers as ETH-denominated rewards for securing core protocol functions.

 For retail, the ETH part matters.
 Validator rewards are in ETH, operator costs are priced in ETH, and, under the proposed upgrade, SSV’s accounting and reward model moves toward being ETH-native.
 In other words, the system tries to align the protocol’s unit of account with Ethereum’s real economic layer.
-As an offshoot, the shift also reduces sell preasure where SSV-denominated payments are used to cover operating costs for node operators in the network.
+As an offshoot, the shift also reduces sell pressure where SSV-denominated payments are used to cover operating costs for node operators in the network.

 The big narrative claim behind SSV Staking is that SSV holders can become active participants in securing core protocol functions and receive a share of infrastructure rewards funded by network fees.